pqrkchqps/diehard-dot-fund-school/beginner/starting_a_loomio_group.md

 ## Start an introductions thread

 When you arrive in a new space it can feel strange until you meet some other people there.

-Start a thread inviting people to introduce themselves  and share something about why they've joined, or what's on their mind, or what experience they have.
-It's a great way to start building relationships within the group.

-It's also the first time of writing a comment in a Loomio thread for many people, so it's a good time for people get comfortable with using Loomio.
+A round of introductions is a great way for people to get to know a bit about each other and to feel more comfortable about using the tool.

+New groups start with an introductions thread created automatically, but we recommend you edit the thread to make it yours.
+Maybe add a question prompting people to share questions they are holding, or what experience they bring to the group.

 ## Invite people into their new space.